This article discusses integrating Egnyte and Google Cloud to deploy a hybrid cloud and on-premises model.

-Integrating GCP with Egnyte Connect
+Integrating Google Cloud with Egnyte Connect

 Egnyte's hybrid deployment model offers the option to deploy an on-premises storage device located at each of the user facilities which is connected through Egnyte's Storage Sync product to the cloud.
 Content stored in a public cloud is synchronized through Egnyte to this on-premises storage.
 As a result, access to content is real-time and reliable.
 Users based in different locations can collaborate on their content while maintaining version control and having access to the most recent content.